-Shukla Panchami Tithi in the Month of Shravana (5th lunar day in the bright half of the forthnight)
+Shukla Panchami Tithi in the Month of Shravana 5th lunar day in the bright half of the fortnight

 Worship of the Great Nagas, The Serpents

-Nag means serpents and panchami refers to the 5th lunar day.
+Nag means serpents and Panchami refers to the 5th lunar day.
 This festival takes place annually on the 5th waxing lunar day of the month of Shravana.
 Monthly the 5th tithi belongs to the Nagas.
-According to the mythology Sage Kashyapa has many wives who were responsible for the birth of different types of life on earth.
-Aditi gave birth to the Adityas ( the 12 Sun gods) and godly linegae whereas his other wife Kadru gave birth to 1000 Nagas.
+According to the mythology, Sage Kashyapa has many wives who were responsible for the birth of different types of life on earth.
+Aditi gave birth to the Adityas ( the 12 Sun gods) and godly lineage whereas his other wife Kadru gave birth to 1000 Nagas.
 Therefore the Nagas are connected to the gods being born to the same father and are considered divine beings.
-The whole point is that both the negative and positive energies of this earth are part of the same lineage- different sides of the same coins.
+Both the negative and positive energies of this earth are part of the same lineage- different sides of the same coin.

 In my book, Personal Panchanga, I have written...